AsahiLinux/docs/HW:SEP.md

 bits 8-15 - a "tag" value (for the control endpoint, an inbound and outbound message may sometimes share tags)

-bits 16-24 - a message "type" (for the debug endpoint always 0x1)
+bits 16-24 - message "type" (for the debug endpoint, 0x1 is )